campaign-layer/origin-sdk/README.md

 `connect() => void`

 The `connect` method prompts the user to sign a message with their wallet in order to authenticate with the Camp SDK.
-The wallet provider can be set by by calling the `setProvider` method on the Auth instance beforehand.
+The wallet provider can be set by calling the `setProvider` method on the Auth instance beforehand.
 The default provider used is `window.ethereum`.

 ```js
 auth.connect();